jlin322/DiscordBotWorkshop/README.md

-# Creating a bot with discord.py
+# Creating a Discord Bot with discord.py

 ## Installation